sirmammingtonham/smartrider/README.md

 Interact with our [mockups](https://xd.adobe.com/view/8a421d6f-ad6f-4196-7089-fff92621dc6f-fc73/?fullscreen)!

-Visit the [Wiki](https://github.com/sirmammingtonham/smartrider/wiki) for dev install instruction!
+Visit the [wiki](https://github.com/sirmammingtonham/smartrider/wiki) for dev install instruction!

+Check out the [docs](https://sirmammingtonham.github.io/smartrider/) for details on our implementation!